MYASHAWINI/backend-framework/README.md

 It has parts like firewalls and load balancers.
 This setup does not change how clients speak to servers.
 It helps to make things bigger and better.
-How to build and implement RESTful APIs
-A standard way to create a new RESTful API service includes:

-Find out what the API needs to show.
-It should be based on how the application will be used.
-Resources are real things like accounts and product catalogs.
-Give each resource a unique ID.
-You can do this by making URLs like /users or /accounts.
-Resources can also have a structure, like /customers/1234/orders.
-Use common HTTP methods to work with resources.
-For example, use GET to get data, POST to create data, and DELETE to remove resources.
-Choose a data format for sharing information.
-You can use JSON or XML.
-JSON is the most popular choice.
-Create a design for how api requests and responses should look, often for JSON data.
-You can use schemas, like OpenAPI Specification, to explain them clearly.
-Build resource route handlers using a programming language like Node.js or Java.
-These should handle tasks like getting data from a database and sending back nicely formatted responses.
-Make sure to add authentication to the API for better security.
-Set limits on how often users can access the API.
-Use caching to make responses quicker and lessen the load on the server.
-Offer clear documentation so users can easily learn how to use the API.
-Check the API interface thoroughly before it launches.
-Collect user feedback to make improvements later.
-Summary
-RESTful web APIs offer a simple way to build web service interfaces that can easily grow.
-They focus on main resources and use common HTTP methods.
-This approach helps in creating connected apps for both mobile devices and the web.
-A good RESTful design is important for today’s APIs because it comes with powerful tools and can handle development.
-Plus, REST's flexibility allows APIs to stay useful as needs change over time.